 Tucker, Georgia.
 The event benefits the Atlanta Children's Shelter.

 A scheduled performance by Vince of the U.S. national anthem prior to

-kickoff as the Pittsburgh Steelers host the Miami Dolphins at Heinz
+kick-off as the Pittsburgh Steelers host the Miami Dolphins at Heinz

-Field for ESPN's Monday Night Football is cancelled because of lightning.
+Field for ESPN's Monday Night Football is cancelled because of

-don't want the anthem interfering with the broadcast.
+and the league don't want the anthem interfering with the broadcast.